-As Australia’s city of culture, Melbourne has an abundance of art, history, culture and food to offer on its streets – much of it for free.
+Dubbed Australia’s capital of culture, Melbourne has an abundance of art, history, culture and food to offer – much of it for free.
 From independent artists at weekend markets to searching for eccentric sculptures, you don’t need to spend a penny to envelope yourself in Melbourne’s cultural heart.

 Located in the middle of Melbourne’s Fitzroy district, the Rose Street Artists’ Market runs every Saturday and Sunday, showcasing the work of some of the city’s best independent artists.
 Free to enter, the market ranges from art and sculpture, to homeware, children’s clothes, jewellery, ceramics and more.
 It houses more than 120 of Melbourne’s artists, with many new stalls joining every month.
 It’s always worth heading down to see if you can find a one-of-a-kind piece or commission an original from an upcoming talent.
 Open from 10am till 4pm both days, visitors should head down early to miss the afternoon rush.

 On the traditional lands of the Boon Wurrung and Woiwurrung (Wurundjeri) people of the Kulin Nation, Melbourne looks to acknowledge and celebrate its history.
 Spend a day learning more about its Aboriginal heritage on this interesting walk around locations of significance that takes a self-guided route you can get from the local council’s website.
 The official Aboriginal Melbourne Walk begins at Parliament Gardens and leads you through central Melbourne towards the Docklands, where it ends at an artwork called Standing by Tunnerminnerwait and Maulboyheenner, which shows two Aboriginal men who were publicly hanged in Melbourne in 1842, leaving you with thoughts on your own knowledge of Aboriginal history and the part colonisation has to play in its contested narratives.